 This is the technical stuff that most audiences can't articulate but absolutely feel.
 There's a reason why Marvel movies increasingly look like cutscenes - because they're literally being made with the same tools.
 And while Verbinski acknowledges that Unreal "works with Marvel movies where you kind of know you're in a heightened, unrealistic reality," he argues it's a disaster "from a strictly photo-real standpoint."

 Here's the thing: Verbinski isn't wrong.
-Compare the creature work in his Pirates films - particularly Bill Nighy's Davy Jones, which still holds up beautifully - to the Unreal Engine-heavy effects in recent blockbusters.
-Davy Jones felt like he occupied real space, caught real light, cast real shadows.
-Modern CGI creatures often feel like they're hovering slightly outside the scene, no matter how much digital artists try to integrate them.
+Compare the creature work in his Pirates films - particularly Bill Nighy's Davy Jones, which still holds up beautifully - to the Unreal Engine-heavy effects in recent blockbusters. felt like he occupied real space, caught real light, cast real shadows.
+Modern CGI creatures often feel like they're hovering outside the scene, no matter how much digital artists try to integrate them.